arpadbuermen/OpenVAF/internals.md

 The entries appear in the same order as in jacobian_entries.
 Entries with JACOBIAN_ENTRY_REACT flag not set are left out.

+## List of model inputs

+Obtains the list of input quantities to a model (just like they appear in Verilog-A code).
+This information is useful when checking whether an instance is converged.
+Only inputs that cause nonlinear response are listed.

     uint32_t num_inputs;

 Number of model inputs.
-Only inputs that cause nonlinear response are listed.

     OsdiNodePair* inputs;

 Model inputs as node pairs.
-If a node is UINT32_MAX, it corresponds to global ground node.
+If a node in a node pair is UINT32_MAX, it corresponds to global ground node.

+## Loading Jacobian entries with an offset

+These functions are used for adding Jacobian contributions of a single instance to an address shifted by an offset from the given Jacobian entry pointers.
+This is useful in analyses like HB where we need to evaluate the circuit at multiple timepoints and store the results in vectors.

+    void load_jacobian_offset_resist(void *inst, void* model, size_t offset);

+Like load_jacobian_resist(), except that it adds an offset to the Jacobian entry pointer.
+Offset of 1 means that the address in memory where the entry is added to is the address pointed to by the Jacobian entry pointer increased by the size of one double (8).

+    void load_jacobian_offset_react(void *inst, void* model, double alpha, size_t offset);

+Like load_jacobian_react(), except that it adds an offset to the Jacobian entry pointer.
+Offset of 1 means that the address in memory where the entry is added to is the address pointed to by the Jacobian entry pointer increased by the size of one double (8).

 # OSDI 0.4 symbols in the generated dynamic library.